Introduction: Zero Gravity Grow Box

 - The water reservoir bag is located within the grow box inside a 5 sided acrylic holder and secured with elastic straps.

-- The bags have a port with one-way valve on one side where water could potentially can be added.
+- The bags have a port with one-way valve on one side where water could potentially be added.
 This port however seems to leak a little and I've sealed these with a stopper.

 - As an alternative to refilling the reservoir in place at either valve, it's much simpler to substitute another full bag.